Semiconductors PPT and PDF Report Free

 - N-type extrinsic semiconductor

 When pentavalent atoms are added to an intrinsic semiconductor then it is called as donor doping as each impurity atom donates one free electron to an intrinsic material and such impurity is called donor impurity.
 This makes an extrinsic semiconductor with a large number of free electrons called “n-type extrinsic semiconductor.”
-The examples of such materials are arsenic, bismuth, and phosphorus.
+Examples of such materials are arsenic, bismuth, and phosphorus.

 - N-type extrinsic semiconductor: If a small amount of pentavalent impurity is added to a semiconductor then it is called as the n-type extrinsic semiconductor.
 The pentavalent impurity has five valence electrons.
 When the voltage is applied to the n-type semiconductor, the free electrons which are readily available due to the included impurity move in a direction of positive terminal of the applied voltage.
 This constitutes a current and the conduction is by free electrons.
 In this, the holes are less in number and the current due to electrons is dominant over the hole current.